Matrimonial Property is defined in s10 of the Family Law (Scotland) Act 1985 and includes:

 Gifts from third parties and inheritances are excluded, however gifts between spouses or civil partners are included in the calculation of matrimonial property.

 Where a gift from a third party or an inheritance increases in value during the marriage, the increase does not constitute matrimonial property.
-However, if a gift or inheritance from a third party is used to buy property during the marriage, the property purchased becomes matrimonial property.
+However, if a gift or inheritance from a third party is used to buy property during the marriage, the property purchased becomes mp.

 Damages paid as a result of a delict suffered during the marriage but before the relevant date are matrimonial property, even where the payment is received after the relevant date.
 Redundancy payments made prior to the relevant date are classed as matrimonial property, payments made after the relevant date are not.
 Tax rebates refunded after the relevant date fall to be matrimonial property in respect of the amount corresponding to income earned during the marriage prior to the relevant date.